US travel ban extends to UK, Ireland; Trump eyes US limits

-The new restrictions came as in Britain, the death toll nearly doubled from the day before to 21, and the number of people infected rose to over 1,100 from about 800 the previous day.
-In Ireland there were 90 confirmed cases and one death by Friday.
-The Irish government hasn’t released any updated figures on Saturday.

-The U.S. announced earlier this week a 30-day ban on flights covered only by the 26-nation Schengen area, the European Union’s border-free travel zone, that does not include Britain or Ireland.

-The move comes hours after the House approved legislation to provide direct relief to Americans suffering physically, financially and emotionally from the coronavirus pandemic.
-That followed Trump’s declaration of a national emergency, freeing up money and resources to fight it, and threw his support behind the congressional aid package.
+WASHINGTON (AP) — The House approved legislation Saturday to provide direct relief to Americans suffering physically, financially and emotionally from the coronavirus pandemic.
+Passage came after President Donald Trump had declared the outbreak a national emergency, freeing up money and resources to fight it, and threw his support behind the congressional aid package.

 Trump’s emergency declaration unleashed as much as $50 billion for state and local governments to respond to the crisis.